How to Сonvert MKV to MP4 on Mac

 Either your device doesn’t support the file’s format, or you need to install a special media player.
 In both cases, converting the file to a suitable format is the best solution.

-Your video is distorted?
+Is your video distorted?

 Unfortunately, users of Apple smartphones cannot open MKV files on their devices, and even Mac users can encounter difficulties opening and playing these videos.
-In these instances, you have to convert MKV to MP4 on Mac.
+In these instances, you need to convert MKV to MP4 on Mac.
 The best way to do this is to use a dedicated program.
 Movavi Video Converter can help you transform your files extra quickly, thanks to its SuperSpeed mode.

 The fastest way to convert MKV to MP4 on Mac is to transfer data from one container to another without compression.
-SuperSpeed mode is a function in Movavi Video Converter that enables format changes in the blink of an eye without re-encoding or associated quality loss.
+The SuperSpeed mode is a function in Movavi Video Converter that enables format changes in the blink of an eye without re-encoding or associated quality loss.

-There are a few limitations though, that you need to take into account when using SuperSpeed conversion:
+There are a few limitations though that you need to take into account when using SuperSpeed conversion:

 Read our short guide and learn how to convert MKV to MP4 on Mac.